cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 Using SSO with a centralized identity management and user provisioning is a recommended security practice.
 It helps to mitigate against the risk of unauthorized access to your organization's data and infrastructure by users who should no longer have access, such as when a {{ site.data.products.db }} account using password authentication is not deprovisioned when an employee leaves the organization.

-To help mitigate against this risk, SSO is preferred over password authentication, whether your organization uses Basic SSO or Cloud Organization SSO.
-If a member opts to log in using SSO, their default authentication method is automatically and their previous password is not retained.
+To help mitigate against this risk, SSO is generally preferred over password authentication, where both options are available.

+ - **Basic SSO**: If a member logs in using SSO, their default authentication method is automatically updated and their previous password is not retained.
 After a member switches to using SSO, they cannot switch back to using a password, but they can switch to a different SSO authentication method as long as the associated email address is identical.
 For a member to switch back to using a password, they must be removed and re-invited to your {{ site.data.products.db }} organization.
+ - **Cloud Organization SSO**: If a member logs in using SSO, they are prompted to _optionally_ update their default authentication method is automatically updated and their previous password _is_ retained and they can switch back to password authentication at any time.
+However, if an organizational admin disables password authentication, passwords are _not_ retained.
+Depending on an organization's security and compliance requirements, they may decide to retain password authentication as a failsafe.

 Refer to [Require SSO](configure-cloud-org-sso.html#require-sso).